 Article 21 (a) of the Lebanese Military Judicial Law stipulates that “the defence of persons brought before the military justice, if they have not chosen a lawyer to defend them, shall be entrusted to a lawyer or an officer, preferably from among those who have a degree in law if the service allows it.”
 This means that in practice, the military judge in a military court may ask a military officer who does not have a law degree to represent the defendant.
 Most military officers acting as lawyers in fact do not hold a law degree.

-The following paragraph states that “the president of the military court may prevent the lawyer from entering the military court for a maximum period of three months if he/ she commits a serious misconduct before the trial or during the hearings.”
+Article 59 (b) of the Lebanese Military Judicial Law states that “the president of the military court may prevent the lawyer from entering the military court for a maximum period of three months if he/ she commits a serious misconduct before the trial or during the hearings.”
 This implies that the president of the military court has the power to prevent a lawyer from entering the military court for “disciplinary reasons”.
 The law does not provide a list of acts that may constitute a serious misconduct.
 This motive was used against lawyers Antoine Nehme, Samar Halabi and Hani Al Ahmadyia.